eclipse-edc/docs/docs/developer/developer-handbook.md

 A policy scope is a string that is used for two purposes:

-1. binding a scope to a rule type: implement filtering based on the `action` or the `leftExpression` of a policy.
+1. binding a scope to a rule type: implement filtering based on the `action` or the `leftOperand` of a policy.
 This determines for every rule inside a policy whether it should be evaluated in the given scope.
 2. binding a [policy evaluation function](#policy-evaluation-functions) to a scope: if a policy is determined to be "in scope" by the previous step, the policy engine invokes the evaluation function that was bound to the scope to